Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 5. Visit Chatori Gali

-If you’re food & flavors buff, check out Chatori Gali in your spare time in Lucknow.
+If you’re a food & flavors buff, check out Chatori Gali in your spare time in Lucknow.
 Near the 1090 Chauraha (roundabout) in Gomti Nagar, New Lucknow.
-From Chinese momos to Indian Tandoori tea, you’ll have the opportunity to test out several delicacies at one place.
+From Chinese momos to Indian Tandoori tea, you can test out several delicacies in one place.

 6. Learn About Universe